JUGGHM/PENet_ICRA2021/README.md

 # test the trained model on the val_selection_cropped data
 python main.py --evaluate [checkpoint-path] --val select
 ```

-  The original framework is rendered from ["Self-supervised Sparse-to-Dense:  Self-supervised Depth Completion from LiDAR and Monocular Camera"](https://github.com/fangchangma/self-supervised-depth-completion).
-It is developed by [Fangchang Ma](http://www.mit.edu/~fcma/), Guilherme Venturelli Cavalheiro, and [Sertac Karaman](http://karaman.mit.edu/) at MIT.

 ## Citation
 If you use our code or method in your work, please cite the following: